-The presenter of the four training events will be Jeremy Allen with Southern Illinois University - Carbondale (SIU-C).
-Allen is a third year Sociology Ph.D. student at SIU-C who specializes in race.
-He is the instructor of record for Sociology 215 Race and Ethnic Relations in the U.S. He has academic training in stratification, race, criminology, research methods, and analysis.
+One presenter of the training will be Jeremy Allen with Southern Illinois University.
+Carbondale (SIU-C).
+Allen is a Ph.D. candidate in Sociology at SIU-C who specializes in race.
+He has taught Sociology 108 Introduction to Sociology, 215 Race and Ethnic Relations in the U.S., and 303 Sociology of Deviance.
+He has academic training in stratification, race, criminology, research methods, and analysis.
 Additionally, Allen has decades of lived experience relating to his primary area of study.

-Tandra M. Rutledge will serve as a co-presenter of "Understanding the Structural Impact of Racism, Racial Trauma and Suicide Prevention."
+Tandra M. Rutledge will serve as a co-presenter of Understanding the Structural Impact of Racism, Racial Trauma, and Suicide Prevention.?
 Rutledge is a mental health advocate, consultant, and certified suicide prevention educator.
-She is the Director of Healthcare Systems Initiative for Project 2025, a national initiative of the American Foundation for Suicide Prevention aimed at reducing the annual suicide rate in the US by 20% by 2025.
+She is the Director of the Healthcare Systems Initiative for Project 2025, a national initiative of the American Foundation for Suicide Prevention aimed at reducing the annual suicide rate in the US by 20% by 2025.
 To achieve this bold goal, Rutledge mobilizes and engages partners across the healthcare field and emergency departments, firearms and corrections, as well as influencers and media at the national and state levels to drive policy changes and implement best practices.

-"With a master's degree in clinical psychology and more than 25 years of healthcare, executive leadership, and clinical experience, Rutledge dismantles stigma and cultivates resilience through a social justice and racial equity lens," said Megan Ragan, Centerstone Trauma, Treatment and Training (CT3) assistant coordinator.
-"A highly regarded speaker and trusted subject matter expert, Rutledge fosters deep, honest connections with diverse audiences that heal, inspire, and transform individuals, groups, and organizations."
+With a master's degree in clinical psychology and more than 25 years of healthcare, executive leadership, and clinical experience, Rutledge dismantles stigma and cultivates resilience through a social justice and racial equity lens,? said Hannah Chapman, Centerstone Trauma, Treatment and Training (CT3) Trauma Training, and Care Coordinator. ?A highly regarded speaker and trusted subject matter expert, Rutledge fosters deep, honest connections with diverse audiences that heal, inspire and transform individuals, groups, and organizations.

-Each training has 1.5 hours of continuing education approved for IL LCPC / LPC, IL LCSW / LSW, and IL Nursing (LPN, RN, APN) under IDFPR Professional Counselor CE License No. 197.000263 and IDFPR Nurse CE Sponsor License No. 236.000184.
+This training has 1.5 hours of continuing education approved for IL LCPC / LPC, IL LCSW / LSW, and IL Nursing (LPN, RN, APN) under IDFPR Professional Counselor CE License No. 197.000263 and IDFPR Nurse CE Sponsor License No. 236.000184.
+To register, visit Centerstone.org/events.
+For more information, contact Chapman at Hannah.Chapman@Centerstone.org.